tropical fruits to grow

 Indeed, when grown commercially, most of these trees, as well as some not on our list, including the lychee and mango, are pruned regularly as a matter of course.

 Many of the non tropical fruits grown in the tropics are citrus.
 We are fans of the lemonade fruit in particular.
 However, there are many other citrus that will also grow and thrive in the tropics.
-We love them as they are fast growing produce abundantly.
+We love them as they are fast growing and produce abundantly.
 Below are some of our citrus champions.

 Of course some citrus actually originate from the tropics!
 One of these is the West Indian lime, known as the key lime.
 The grapefruit is another.
 However, my favourite tropical citrus is the pummelo (aka pomelo).